maximgorbatyuk/project-documents/document-architect-prompt.md

 For each cross-cutting concern you discovered, produce a dedicated file.
 Always include at minimum:

-- **docs/authentication.md** — Who the caller is.
-Sections: model at a glance (table: surface → mechanism), each flow (frontend, backend, deployed, local), token types table, JIT/provisioning if any, secrets & key material, required env vars, failure modes & quick triage (link to DIAG-IDs), key files (full paths).
+- **docs/authentication.md** — Who the caller is: identity providers, sessions/tokens, local vs deployed behavior, provisioning, required configuration, failure modes, key files.
-- **docs/authorization.md** — What the caller can do.
-Sections: model at a glance, enforcement layers, flow steps, scope/role model, field-level rules if any, frontend gating, default role assignments, bypass controls & caveats, caching behavior, generated vs custom boundaries, key files.
+- **docs/authorization.md** — What the caller can do: roles, permissions, scopes, enforcement layers, frontend/backend gates, bypasses, generated/custom boundaries, key files.
 Cross-link to authentication.md at top.
 - **docs/domain.md** — Business rules / domain knowledge.
 State explicitly at top: "THIS DOCUMENT IS NOT FOR CODE GUIDELINES."
 Cover entities' real-world meaning, lifecycle, key constraints, relationships.
 Use bold for entity names, tables for comparisons, "Key rules:" bullet lists.
 - **docs/diagnostics.md** — Troubleshooting playbook.
 Mandatory format: instructions for "How to Search" (by ID, by tag, by error message), table of contents (ID | Title | Tags), then entries each with `[DIAG-XXX]` heading, `**Tags:**`, `**Symptoms:**`, `**Diagnosis Steps:**`, `**Resolution:**` or `**Common Causes:**` table, `**Related Files:**`.
 Tag format: `#lowercase-hyphenated`.
 End with a "How to Add New Entries" stub.
-- **docs/integrations/<vendor>.md** — One file per third-party integration.
-Sections: synchronized entities table, architecture diagram (ASCII), sync triggers table, configuration requirements, data mapping (API calls, JSON shapes, DB columns), env vars, file structure, "adding new <vendor> modules".
+- **docs/integrations/<integration>.md** — One file per important third-party or external system integration: purpose, data flow, triggers, configuration, mappings, failure handling, key files.
-- **docs/specs/<feature>.md** — One file per significant feature/system spec.
-Sections: requirements (with `[ ]`), implementation, sequence diagrams (PlantUML preferred), state model if any, authorization model, related tables/files.
+- **docs/specs/<feature>.md** — One file per significant feature/system spec: requirements, flow diagrams where helpful, state model if any, access model, related files.

 Skip a file only if the concern genuinely doesn't exist in the project.

-### Layer C — Per-app docs (`apps/<app>/`)
+### Layer C — Runnable-unit docs

-For each runnable application:
+For each runnable unit, in its existing folder:

 - **README.md** — Overview, deployment URLs table, getting started (build/run/test/lint), project structure (tree block), entry points, configuration, environment variables.
-- **SUMMARY.md** — Only for large/complex apps.
-Agent-focused mirror of root SUMMARY.md but scoped to this app.
+- **SUMMARY.md** — Only for large/complex runnable units.
+Agent-focused mirror of root SUMMARY.md but scoped to that unit.
 - **AGENTS.md** — Only when the app has rules distinct from root AGENTS.md (typical for infrastructure/IaC).
-- **API.md** — Only for API-exposing apps.
+- **API.md** — Only for API-exposing runnable units.
 Endpoint reference.

-### Layer D — Per-package docs (`packages/<pkg>/`)
+### Layer D — Shared-unit docs

-For each shared library:
+For each shared unit, in its existing folder:

 - **README.md** — Sections: scope (in-scope bullet list), **out-of-scope** bullet list, public API or conventions, regeneration/build commands if generated, transaction/lifecycle patterns, external clients if any.

-### Layer E — Tools & infra
+### Layer E — Tools and infrastructure

-- **tools/<tool>/README.md** — For codegen pipelines: ASCII data-flow diagram showing input files → generators → output files; per-generator reference (input, output, customization mechanism); commands quick reference.
-- **infrastructure/<iac>/README.md** + **AGENTS.md** — Stack-by-stack responsibilities, environment & configuration model, naming/tagging patterns, deployment commands.
+- **<tooling-area>/README.md** — For generators/build tooling: inputs, outputs, customization points, commands.
+- **<infra-area>/README.md** — For deployment/infrastructure/ops: environments, responsibilities, secrets/configuration, deploy commands, troubleshooting.
+- **<infra-area>/AGENTS.md** — Only if infrastructure has agent rules distinct from root AGENTS.md.

+### Optional narrow-reference docs

+- **assets/**/README.md**, **examples/**/README.md**, or similar narrow docs — Create only when a physical directory needs local instructions that would be hard to find from root docs.
+Keep these short and cross-link to the authoritative workflow doc.

 ## Writing patterns to apply (non-negotiable)